 In AODocs, each workflow step is called a workflow state.

-This article describes how to create workflow states:
+This article describes how to create a workflow and add some workflow states:

 |Create a new workflow|